fivetran/terraform-provider-fivetran/docs/data-sources/connector.md

 	- Service `dynamodb`: Specifies the total number of connectors in the Distributed Connector Cluster running in parallel.
 - `domain` (String) Field usage depends on `service` value:
 	- Service `auth0`: Your Auth0 domain.
+	- Service `bubble`: Your Bubble app name or domain name.
+	- Service `confluence`: Your Confluence domain.
 	- Service `kustomer`: Domain is the beginning of your kustomer URL going before .kustomerapp.com, e.g. for yourcompany.kustomerapp.com the domain name is yourcompany
 	- Service `okta`: Your Okta domain.
 	- Service `pipedrive`: Your Pipedrive domain.